imthosea/celestialgdx/README.md

         - Probably more, I lost track
 - AssetManager's default log level is now ERROR instead of NONE
 - The default SpriteBatch shader is no longer LOWP and no longer uses deprecated GLSL features
-    - Also it only works on GL 3, don't use GL 2
 - The layout attribute a_texCoord0 was renamed to a_texCoord
 - List has been renamed to UiList to prevent conflicts
+- Only GL 3.2 is supported now.
+This is also the default

 ### Removed
 - SynchronousLoader / AsynchronousLoader